 Companies are often approached with requests for support from a range of charities and it is often difficult to know which one to choose.
 Due to this, some companies decide to adopt one local charity for a year and focus their efforts on supporting that charity.
 We are proud to say that for 2016/2017, London Luton Airport have adopted us as their charity of the year.
 Read more here.

 By nominating Keech Hospice Care as your Charity Partnership of the Year you will inspire greater team work, motivation and loyalty and demonstrating your commitment to your local community - as well raising vital funds to enable us to provide 24/7 specialist palliative care and support.

 Keech Hospice Care Corporate Accumulator Challenge is an exciting way for teams to work together.
-We have two choices for a Corporate Accumulator.
-Fun with a Ton - a £100 option over 3 monthss, or Nifty Fifty, a one day accumulator with a £50 stake.
+We have two choices for a corporate accumulator.
+Fun with a Ton - a £100 option over 3 months, or Nifty Fifty, a one day accumulator with a £50 stake.

 Fun with a Ton

 - Business teams are tasked with raising as much money as possible for the Hospice using a £100 stake.
 Teams are given 12 weeks to complete the challenge.
 Register now

 - Business teams are tasked with raising as much money as possible in one day for the Hospice using a £50 stake.
 Teams can be made up of up to six people.
 Register here

 Anything goes but all Fundraising activity must be legal!

 So what better way to challenge other departments and show off those entrepreneurial skills?
 Prizes will be awarded for the team which raised the most money as well as the most innovative and creative fundraising ideas!
 Are you up for the challenge?